 CANDIES.

 A large lot of my own manufacture-both plain and fancy.
 Wholesale price, fifteen cents.
-I tell you WALKER'S the place.
+I tell you WALKER'S s the place.
 Come and try me.

-L. B. WALKER. is the place.
+L. B. WALKER. s the place.
 Come and try me.
 Raleigh, Dec.
 6, 1851,

-MRS. WOLTERING RESPECTFULLY announces to the Ladies of Raleigh and surrounding country that she has received her FALL and WINTER STOCK of FANCY GOODS, embracing China goods, fine iren-stone dinner-setts,tea-setts, and cups and sa cers as fine as ever brought to this City.
+MRS. WOLTERING DESPECTFULLY announces to the Ladies of Raleigh A and surrounding country that she has received her FALL and WINTER STOCK of FANCY GOODS, embracing China goods, fine ir n-stone dinner-setts,tea-setts, and cups and sa cers as fine as ever brought to this City.